-Age, gender and social advantage affect success in quitting smokingMay 27th, 2011 in Health /
+Age, gender and social advantage affect success in quitting smokingMay 27, 2011 in Medicine & Health / Health

 The study, commissioned by the National Institute for Health and Clinical Excellence (NICE) and undertaken by the UK Centre for Tobacco Control Studies (UKCTCS), reviewed published studies from between 1990 and 2007 to establish success rates for the NHS smoking cessation services.
 It found that older smokers are more likely than young smokers to successfully quit, some men appear to be more successful at quitting than women despite the fact that more women attend the smoking cessation services, and more disadvantaged groups face greater challenges when giving up smoking.